 Being intentional with your money is powerful.
 Maybe you already track your spending or use a budget (or as I prefer to call it, an Intentional Spending Plan).
 That’s a great start.

-But if you’ve ever felt like you’re going through the motions: cutting back, making sacrifices, but not seeing progress, it might be because your efforts lack focus.
+But if you’ve ever felt like you’re going through the motions, cutting back, making sacrifices, but not seeing progress, it might be because your efforts lack focus.

-Money goals give your budgeting purpose.
+Financial goals give your budgeting purpose.
 They give you a reason to say no to impulse buys.
 They help you measure progress in a way that feels real and motivating.

 Without clear money goals, it’s easy to lose steam or get distracted.
 But with them?
 You’re working toward something that matters.